Renddslow/mattmcelwee.com/content/bible/context.md

 13. I deny that mastery of Biblical languages is necessary to properly interpret the meaning of Scripture.
 14. I affirm that that the role of Biblical translators and Biblical scholars is both necessary and helpful in the Christian community and that the work they perform is normatively guided by the Holy Spirit.
 15. I affirm that hermeneutics and exegesis may be performed either in the original languages or in the native language of the interpreter to similar effect.
 As all translation must necessarily include an interpretive element in order to perform a gloss, the interpreter is merely adding to their own interpretive efforts work that has been performed by English translators.
-16. I affirm that word studies, performed by clergy and well-trained lay people, are beneficial primarily for identifying intertextual markers across the canon and may occasionally provide deep discovery.[^hagar] However, word studies are not a necessary process in normative interpretation to uncover the meaning of the authors.
+16. I affirm that word studies, performed by clergy and well-trained lay people, are beneficial primarily for identifying intertextual markers across the canon and may occasionally provide deep discovery.[^hagar] However, word studies are not a necessary process in normative interpretation to uncover the meaning of the authors.[^hyperlinks]
 17. I deny that technical historical knowledge of the Ancient Near East, Second Temple Judaism, first century Palestine, or the Greco-Roman world is necessary for proper interpretation of Scripture.
 18. I deny that knowledge of Second Temple texts or theology subvert or provide meaning to the New Testament epistles.
 19. I affirm that Second Temple texts or theology may subvert or deconstruct meanings which have been read into New Testament texts over the course of Church history.
 I write especially here of the New Perspectives movement, especially Sanders, Dunn, and Wright, which at its best seeks to unwind some notions of “law” and “works” in the New Testament from mid-16th century critiques of Medieval Catholic theology and practice.